alanwhite/dseweb/README.md

 ## Functionality

-Authentication - handled by using the Auth0.com services Payments - handled via PayPal webascr button & back end API Licenses - storage and encryption handled via back end API
+* Authentication - handled by using the Auth0.com services
+* Payments - handled via PayPal webscr button & dseapi, our back end API
+* Licenses - storage and encryption handled via dseapi, our back end API

 The site provides static information & links to download & install Drum Score Editor for macOS and Windows.
 Further information on the functional difference between the free version and the licensed version is provided.